Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/transcription.md

 {% include video id="voEDurUgz_4" provider="youtube" %}

-**STOP:** How do you think that researchers could determine whether a transcription factor activates or inhibits a given gene?
+**STOP:** How do you think that researchers could determine whether a transcription factor activates or represses a given gene?
 {: .notice--primary}

 As a result of techniques like ChIP-seq, researchers have learned a great deal about which transcription factors regulate which genes.
 The key is to organize the relationships between transcription factors and the genes that they regulate in a way that will help us identify patterns in these relationships.